athertahir/deep-learning-time-series-forecasting/chapter_24/Lab21.md

 # evaluate model
 _, accuracy = model.evaluate([testX,testX,testX], testy, batch_size=batch_size, verbose=0)

 return accuracy

 ```

-When the model is created, a plot of the network architecture is
-created; provided below, it
+When the model is created, a plot of the network architecture is created; provided below, it
 gives a clear idea of how the constructed model fits together.

-**Note:** the call toplotmodel()requires that pygraphviz and pydot are
-installed.
-If this is a

-problem, you can comment out this line.

 ![](./images/535-60.png)

-Other aspects of the model could be varied across the heads, such as the
-number of filters or
+Other aspects of the model could be varied across the heads, such as the number of filters or
 even the preparation of the data itself.
-The complete code example with
-the multi-headed 1D
+The complete code example with the multi-headed 1D
 CNN is listed below.

 ```